andrewbranch/docs/modules/03_Reference.md

 5. The value at `exports["./subpath"].import` is an object—it must be specifying conditions.
 6. Does the first condition `"types"` match this request? **Yes.**
 7. Does the path `"./types/subpath/index.d.mts"` have a recognized TypeScript file extension? **Yes, so don’t use extension substitution.**
-8. Return the path `"./types/subpath/index.d.mts"` if it exists, `undefined` otherwise.
+8. Return the path `"./types/subpath/index.d.mts"` if the file exists, `undefined` otherwise.

 ##### Example: versioned `"types"` condition